The links courses are some of the best in the UK and recognised internationally as being challenging and full of character.

 Gower Peninsula

-Gower became the first area in the United Kingdom to be designated an Area of Outstanding Natural Beauty.
+Gower became the first area in the United Kingdom to be designated a National Landscape (formerly AONB).
 The courses here are a fine test for all levels of handicap.

 Must play courses: